History of the Brooklyn Council of Churches

 Reverend Dr. V. Simpson Turner, Pastor, Mt.
 Carmel Baptist Church

-Rev. David M. Cory, Th.D., Pastor, Homecrest Presbyterian Church
+Reverend David M. Cory, Th.D., Pastor, Homecrest Presbyterian Church

 Reverend Dr. Gardner C. Taylor, Pastor, Concord Baptist Church of Christ